Yvette Mimieux

-Yvette Carmen Mimieux (January 8, 1942 – January 18, 2022) was an American film and television actress.
+Yvette Carmen Mimieux (January 8, 1942 – January 18, 2022) was an American film and television actress who was a major star of the 1960s and 1970s.
 Her breakout role was in The Time Machine (1960).
-She was nominated for three Golden Globe Awards during her acting career.
+She was nominated for three Golden Globe Awards during her career.

-Early life and career
+Early life

-Mimieux was born in Los Angeles, California, on January 8, 1942, to René Mimieux, who was French, and Maria Montemayor, who was Mexican.
-Mimieux had at least two siblings, a sister, Gloria, and a brother Edouardo.
+Mimieux was born in Los Angeles on January 8, 1942, to René Mimieux, who was half French and half German, and Maria Montemayor, who was Mexican.
+Mimieux had two siblings, a sister, Gloria, and a brother, Edouardo.

-Her career was launched after a talent manager, Jim Byron, suggested she become an actress.
+Her career was launched after talent manager Jim Byron happened to meet her and suggested she become an actress.
 Her first acting appearances were in episodes of the television shows Yancy Derringer and One Step Beyond, both in 1959, at the age of 17.